-In this case, the idea is to offer students a collective (re) rapprochement, with a very familiar environment that under the condition of basic education student has been part of their lives for over a decade (TARDIF, 2014).
+In this case, the idea is to offer students a collective (re) rapprochement, with a very familiar environment that, as a primary school student, has been part of their lives for over a decade (TARDIF, 2014).
 Now, upon returning under the lens of a future teacher, they have access to the nuances that had not been noticed before (VASCONCELLOS; VILELA, 2017).
-For this and other reasons, this moment of (re) approximation is carefully chosen, carefully routed and may vary from semester to semester, from class to class, in view of the demands, the unforeseen events, the variation of the school calendar and the study of the bibliography preceding this entry.
+For this and other reasons, this moment of (re) approximation is carefully chosen, carefully forwarded and may vary from semester to semester, from class to class, in view of the demands, the unforeseen events, the variation of the school calendar and from the bibliographic study preceding this entry.

 To make this process happen, we clarify, talk to students about their questions, get details right and define some points.
-In general, the following agreement has prevailed: 3 Didactic classes (at UFF) will be available for the accomplishment of the activity; the class will be organized into groups of 3 and 5 students so that there is no turmoil in the schools; each group will be free to choose the school and grade/year of their choice; at school, in addition to attending the classes of at least one teacher of the subject you prefer, it is important to talk to students and staff, including principals, coordinators, teachers, cooks, porters and others; for the activity to be formally presented to the school, a presentation letter will be signed by the Didactics teacher and delivered by the undergraduates to the school board; the Didactics teacher will give the groups an observation script with suggestions regarding aspects that can be appreciated at school and, at the end of each day, discussed with their classmates.
+In general, the following agreement has prevailed: 3 Didactic classes (at UFF) will be available for the accomplishment of the activity; The class will be organized into groups of between 3 and 5 students so that there is no turmoil in the schools; each group will be free to choose the school and grade/year; at school, in addition to attending the classes of at least one teacher of the subject of your choice, it is important to dialogue with students and staff, including principals, coordinators, teachers, lunch makers, porters and others; for the activity to be formally presented to the school, a cover letter will be signed by the Didactics teacher and delivered by the undergraduates to the school board; the Didactics teacher will give the groups an observation script with suggestions regarding aspects that can be appreciated at school and, at the end of each day, discussed with their peers.

-At the end of the third day of approaching the school, the activities are resumed at UFF and a conversation wheel is held to share experiences, learnings, doubts and wishes that are usually announced with enthusiasm and desire to express the experiences and reveal constituted perceptions.
+At the end of the third day of approach with the school, the activities are resumed at UFF and a conversation round is held to share experiences, learnings, doubts and wishes that are usually announced with enthusiasm and desire to express the experiences and reveal constituted perceptions.

 In most cases, the statements are accompanied by questions that show interest in the reports of colleagues and comparisons between experiences.
-Although all (re) rapprochement with the school and the conversation circle are carried out collectively, an individual text is produced by the undergraduates and delivered to the Didactics teacher, with the purpose of recording the learning, expectations, fears, hypotheses. and other elements that this process triggered.
-If possible, the students were asked that the elaborated text articulate the reflections raised from this experience, the texts studied in the Didactics classes and/or others read in the other subjects.
+Although all (re) rapprochement activities with the school and the conversation circle are carried out collectively, an individual text is produced by the undergraduates and delivered to the Didactics teacher in order to record the learning, expectations, fears, hypotheses and other elements that this process triggered.
+To the students we request that, if possible, the elaborated text articulate the reflections raised from this experience, the texts studied in Didactics classes and/or others read in other subjects.

-It was the reading of the records produced in November 2018 that gave rise to this article, considering that the answers provided provide relevant information about the debate on didactics and teacher education under the focus of pedagogical innovation.
+It was the reading of the records produced in November 2018 that gave rise to this article, considering that the answers provided offer relevant information about the debate on didactics and teacher education under the focus of pedagogical innovation.

 It is worth adding that the two Teachers of Didactics who in the second semester of 2018 proposed this (re) approximation had the intention of causing consequences that would generate the constitution of teaching and learning perspectives that would provoke other ways of thinking and doing school.
-These perspectives would contribute to the professional education of future teachers, in order to extrapolate the simple observation of the classes and the mere transcription of mechanical information about each step of a teacher observed under the light of a fragile lantern, opaque and unable to illuminate the effects, the subjectivity and complexity inherent in pedagogical action.
+These perspectives would contribute to the professional education of future teachers, in order to extrapolate the simple observation of the classes and the mere transcription of mechanical information about each step of a teacher observed under the light of a fragile, opaque lantern unable to illuminate the effects, the subjectivity and complexity inherent in pedagogical action.